 During the course of litigation, a party may seek temporary relief by bringing a Motion by way of Form 14: Notice of Motion.
 The party bringing the Motion will set out the Orders sought in the Notice of Motion and support the Orders sought with an Affidavit.
 A Motion may only be brought after the first Case Conference has been held.
 However, under dire circumstances, Urgent Motions may be brought on short notice or before a Case Conference, provided it meet the threshold.
 For more information, please see Rosen v.
 Rosen, 2005 ONSC.

 A Form 14A: Affidavit General is a form that anyone can complete.
-It is a form wherein the writer swears the truth of its contents and must be sworn by being signed in front of a lawyer, justice of the peace, notary public or commissioner for taking affidavits.
+It is a form wherein the writer swears the truth of its contents and must be sworn by being signed in front of a family lawyer, justice of the peace, notary public or commissioner for taking affidavits.